vaibhawvipul/vaibhawvipul.github.io/about.md

 I love teaching.
 I sometimes teach at [Empowered Coder](https://empoweredcoder.com/).
 I have taught courses on Rust, Distributed Systems, and Operating Systems.
 I have also taught a data science course as a visiting faculty at [Fergusson College](https://fergusson.edu/).

-I like evangelizing and have spoken at various meetups and conferences.
+I like evangelizing open source projects and have spoken at various meetups and conferences.
 I have spoken at Rust Pune, FOSS Pune, Rust Bangalore and Rust Mumbai meetups.

 I love sharing things I learn and work I do on my blog and X.

 ## Topics I'm Excited About (not expert in all of them but love learning about them)
-### Mathematics:
-- Real Analysis
-- Abstract Algebra
-- Topology
-- Calculus
-- Game Theory
-- Probability and Statistics

 ### Computer Science:
 - Distributed Systems